Three Roles¶

 The SkillManager takes the Reflector's analysis and decides which operations to apply to the skillbook — adding new strategies, updating existing ones, or removing harmful ones.

-from ace_next import SkillManager
+from ace import SkillManager

 skill_manager = SkillManager(llm)